Skip to content

 Ken's Foods

-Ken's Steakhouse Country French with Orange Blossom Honey is as sweet as it sounds with 9 grams of added sugar in each serving.
-While it does fall within 10% of the DV for saturated fat and sodium, the high amount of added sugar (18% of the recommended daily value in one serving) in this dressing makes it a dressing you should limit.
+Ken's Steakhouse Country French with Orange Blossom Honey is as sweet as it sounds, with a whopping 9 grams of added sugar in each serving.
+While it does fall within 10% of the DV for saturated fat and sodium (at exactly 10% for each), the high amount of added sugar (18% of the recommended daily value in one serving) in this dressing makes it one you should limit or avoid.

 Wishbone Western Salad Dressing